 - Content dripping tool

-- Zapier integration
+- Third-party integrations, including a Zapier integration

-- Access to Teachable community
+- Access to the Teachable user community

 - Graded quizzes